Christopher M. Jackson

 - Bachelor of Arts in Philosophy, magna cum laude, Princeton University, 2007

-On the private side, Chris represents clients in state and federal court on a wide range of issues, including business torts, intellectual property, securities, insurance agreements, and antitrust claims.
-His uses his experience with the media to address the public-relations issues that often arise in litigation and works with clients to manage both legal and non-legal risk.
+On the private side, Chris represents clients in state and federal court on a wide range of issues, including business torts, intellectual property, securities, and antitrust issues.
 He has particular expertise in handling the Firm’s appellate matters and is regularly consulted by attorneys throughout the Mountain West on appellate issues.

 - Trial counsel in multi-billion dollar class action asserting antitrust claims against several pharmaceutical manufacturers.